jhmejia/minimal3/pages/about.md

 ### What am I up to these days?

-Currently I am still living in Amsterdam (my 6th year) finishing a research master's program in [Business Data Science](https://businessdatascience.nl/program-outline) at [The Tinbergen Institute](https://www.tinbergen.nl/about-tinbergen-institute/) in Amsterdam.
-Alongside my studies, I'm co-managing a tutoring company [Think Smart Tutoring](https://tstutoring.nl/), drawing [sticker designs](https://www.redbubble.com/people/hadicazvysavaca/shop?artistUserName=hadicazvysavaca&asc=u&collections=1790282&iaCode=all-departments&sortOrder=relevant) for fun (and for side income), and making [math explainers](https://youtube.com/@imotvoksim?si=nFmFvfaUly6wNa1G) on YouTube.
+Currently I am living in Fort Worth working at Lockheed Martin Aero on the F-22.
+Alongside my work, I'm a coach for the [TCU Rowing Team](https://tcurowing.com) and part of the [Fort Worth Rowing Club](https://fortworthrowing.org/).

 ### What was I up to in the past?